jesse-martinez/aero/README.md

 - 20-minute minimum turnaround time.
 - Aircraft cannot "teleport" and must operate a flight for any movement; empty aircraft are too costly!

+The user can only select the next flight and remove the last flight.

 For the timeline, scheduled service is shown in green, turnaround time in purple, and idle time in grey.

 ## How to run